One Kilogram of Motivation, Please!

 This is a question I have received pretty constantly in the last two years both from my clients and from my coach fellows.

-Holding this piramidal perspective of how motivation gets distributed is totally flawed.
+Holding this pyramidal perspective of how motivation gets distributed is flawed.
 Because it means that “up there” there is a big father or mother figure with a huge reservoir of motivation, filling our cups.
 And we are granted this refill.

-When is the last time you’ve met this guy?
+When was the last time you met this guy?

 This is true in all sectors of your life, both professional and personal.

-In working with my clients, I learned the quest for motivation is in fact the quest for something else.
-In this newsletter I would like to give you a different way to look at motivation, and support you to find your own key for that door.
+In working with my clients, I learned the quest for motivation is the quest for something else.
+In this newsletter I would like to give you a different way to look at motivation and support you to find your key for that door.

 Motivation as CLARITY